 While there are times when it’s obvious that you can attribute anxiety disorders to the five aforementioned factors, there are other components in your lifestyle or diet that can significantly increase your risk for these conditions, such as:

-✓ Exposure to cell phones, nonnative electromagnetic fields (EMFs) and radiofrequencies (RFs): A study by researchers from Kent State University in Ohio showed that frequent cell phone use was linked to reduced academic performance, anxiety and unhappiness in college students.6
+Exposure to cell phones, non-native electromagnetic fields (EMFs) and radiofrequencies (RFs): A 2014 study by researchers from Kent State University, Ohio, showed that frequent cell phone use decreased college students’ academic performance, but increased levels of anxiety and unhappiness.18

-Meanwhile, GMOs and genetically engineered (GE) ingredients also cause major changes in the gut flora — these promote pathogens that eliminate good bacteria that's vital for both mental and physical health.
+GMOs and genetically engineered (GE) ingredients also cause major changes in the gut flora and promote pathogens that eliminate good bacteria that are vital for both mental and physical health.

-✓ Gut dysfunction due to an imbalanced microflora: Proper brain function and a boosting of psychological well-being and mood control are benefits that you can attain when you nourish your gut flora.
+Gut dysfunction due to an imbalanced microflora: Proper brain function and improved psychological well-being and mood control are some benefits you can attain when you nourish your gut flora.

-A lot of people are unaware that your gut and your brain work together, and if one of these isn’t working properly, it could cause negative effects on your body, mental health included.
+A lot of people are unaware that your gut and your brain work together, and if one of these isn’t working properly, it could cause negative effects on your physical and mental health.

-Meanwhile, low vitamin D levels can trigger Seasonal Affective Disorder, a type of depression related to sunshine deficiency.
-It's a known fact that sunshine rays are the best source for vitamin D.
+Low vitamin D levels can trigger Seasonal Affective Disorder, a type of depression linked to sunshine deficiency.20 Sunlight exposure is the best source of vitamin D.

-Lastly, omega-3 fats, particularly EPA and DHA, play vital roles in improving emotional health.
-A study proved that medical students who took omega-3s significantly lowered their anxiety by 20 percent.8
+Omega-3 fats, particularly EPA and DHA, play vital roles in improving emotional health.
+A study proved that medical students who took omega-3s lowered their anxiety by 20 percent.21

-✓ Excessive consumption of artificial sweeteners like sugar and junk food: Refined sugar and processed fructose, two types of artificial sweeteners that are common ingredients in junk food, feed pathogens in the gut and reduce the amount of beneficial bacteria living in it.
+Excessive consumption of artificial sweeteners like sugar and junk food: Refined sugar and processed fructose, as well as two types of artificial sweeteners, attract pathogens in the gut and reduce the amount of beneficial bacteria in it.

-✓ Improper breathing: Anxiety is just one of the many complications that could arise because of "over breathing" or hyperventilation.
+Improper breathing: Anxiety is just one of the many complications that may occur because of chronic overbreathing or hyperventilation.
 This is defined as “breathing in excess of metabolic requirements of the body at that time.”

-There are many reasons why people fall into the bad habit of breathing improperly in the first place, such as the belief that it’s good to take big and deep breaths, genetic predisposition or familial habits, processed food and stress.
+There are many reasons why people fall into the bad habit of breathing improperly in the first place, such as the belief that it’s OK to take big and deep breaths, genetics, familial habits, processed food and stress.